Applications to trade at Glastonbury Festival 2020

 – Food Hygiene Training Certificate (food handlers only)

-Food traders, crew caterers and bars MUST be registered with a Local Authority and must have received a Food Hygiene rating
+Food traders, crew caterers and bars MUST be registered with a Local Authority.

 All food traders, bars and crew caterers will be visited onsite by Food Safety Officers.
-We operate a RAG (Red, Amber or Green) system whereby each trader is assessed on their compliance with Food Hygiene legislation and awarded a relevant coloured card.
-Those traders awarded a Green Card, are considered safe to continue trading.
+Before you begin to trade you MUST clearly display a BLUE EHO CARD which will have been sent to you with your Trader Information Pack.
+Once trading, our Food Safety Officers will visit every trader and award either a Red, Amber or Green Card based on their compliance with food safety legislation.
+Traders awarded a Green Card, are considered safe to continue trading.
 Traders receiving Amber cards will have some areas requiring attention and improvement but will be allowed to continue to trade.
 Any trader considered unsafe will receive a Red Card and will not be allowed to trade until a further inspection has taken place.

 One of my staff has a public ticket, is this ok?